marcel-goldschen-ohm/zarr-view/README.md

                     └── quux
 ```

-# N-D arrays of ordered groups
+# Path slice for N-D arrays of ordered groups
 :construction: